1. Home

 • If you are pregnant or breastfeeding

-• Pain or cough worsens or lasts more than 7 days
+• Pain or cough worsens or lasts more than seven days

-• Fever worsens or lasts more than 3 days
+• Fever worsens or lasts more than three days

 • Redness or swelling is present in area causing pain